iliyan-trifonov/lemp-1st/README.md

 ### How to use it (Ubuntu example):

+The main requirement is to have Docker installed and running on your system.
+See the section below about installing it under Ubuntu.

-You need to have the curl package installed:
+Also you need to have the curl and git packages installed:

-`sudo apt-get update && sudo apt-get install -qq curl`
+`sudo apt-get update && sudo apt-get install -qq curl git`

 Get the latest build script from GitHub: